Introduction

 - He caretakes over the farm.

-- She caretakes over the house.
+- She caretakes the house.

 CONCLUSION